limwualice/learningmachinelearning/_posts/2023-04-27-decisiontrees.md

   <link rel="stylesheet" type="text/css" href="learningmachinelearning/style.css">
 </head>

 Decision trees are a popular machine learning algorithm used for classification and regression.
+In this post, I give an intuitive introduction to decision trees.
+The setup is as follows: Given a dataset about cats' features (ie whisker length, fur color, etc), how can we use a decision tree to predict the gender of a cat?

-In this post, I give an introduction to decision trees.
-I used <a href="https://www.youtube.com/@DataTalksClub">DataTalksClub</a> as my main resource, and I highly recommend their channel.
+I used <a href="https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp">DataTalksClub</a> as my main resource, and I highly recommend their channel.

 <h1>What does a decision tree look like?
 How do each of the parts of a decision tree correspond to a dataset?</h1>